UWPCE-PythonCert/PythonCertDevel220/source/quiz/quiz_week02.rst

 The work a developer needs to do to complete their work Only errors that may occur when a program is running Evidence that software works as intended
-A record of acttiviy deemed important, produced when a program is running
+A record of activity deemed important, produced when a program is running

 2. The main use of logging is to:
 Help developers understand their code